navdeep-G/minimal-gradle/README.md

-# A Java Project Built with Gradle

-* This repo is a minimalisitc Gradle build of a Java project
+* A minimal Gradle setup designed to demonstrate the basics of using Gradle for simple projects

 * How to build and run project: